 Lived Life to The Fullest – So Should We

 The music of Freddie Mercury was from our time.
+He found his key to happiness and we must find ours.
 We remember Queen and they made a major impact on us.
 If you were fortunate enough to see them perform in 1985 at Live Aid, it is something you have never forgotten.
 They were a part of our generation.
 There has never been another time in history like that time.

 We All Have Our Favorites